James22133/IMC-Prosperity-Analysis/README.md

 # IMC Prosperity 4 — Trading Bot Analysis

-Hey!
-This repo is my deep-dive into the IMC Prosperity 4 trading challenge.
-The goal?
-Figure out how the bots on the exchange actually behave, find patterns we can exploit, and build strategies around them.
+This repo is a pretty extensive analysis of IMC's trading challenge in which I went back and forth with cursor and claude to build (in other words - vibecoded).
+It's  main goal was to 1figure out how the bots on the exchange actually behave, find patterns we can exploit and build strategies around them...
+See below for some cool results tho.

 ## What's in here